adriancretu/beacons-android/README.md

 You can then start the GATT service, passing in an optional beacon as the configured beacon.

-The beacon will become connectable while being configured, so most probably it will no longer advertise during this time.
+The provided beacon will become connectable, so most probably it will no longer advertise while someone is connected.
+**At least on some devices, if another BLE advertiser starts while you are connected, the connection may be dropped.**

 ```java
 // for the initial configured beacon, use an Eddystone-URL that advertises its own Web Bluetooth config URL